niallcrowley95/email-trending/README.rst

   This contains the CSS styling that will be placed into the html email when rendered.

-  CSS is directly placed in the html tag ``style="padding 10px; color: #000000"`` as many email clients will not enable to use of a CSS file or in the head tag.
-But be careful when adding a lot of styling because if the email file size is greater than 100kb, gmail will not display the whole text body
+  CSS is directly placed in the html tag ``style="padding 10px; color: #000000"`` as many email clients will not enable the use of a CSS file or in the head tag.
+Be careful when adding a lot of styling, if the email file size is greater than 100kb gmail will not display the whole text body